tenstorrent/polaris/doc/tensix_neo/NEOSIM_USER_GUIDE.md

-Arguments such as `risc.cpi` (number of cycles per instruction for RV32 instructions) can also be specified either via `cfg` file or via commandline.
-The commandline arguments overrides the value provided via cfg file.
+Arguments such as `risc.cpi` (number of cycles per instruction for RV32 instructions) can also be specified either via `cfg` file or via command-line.
+The command-line arguments overrides the value provided via cfg file.

 Arguments `debug`, `memoryMap`, `ttISAFileName` can also be specified via `inputcfg`.
-As before, commandline argument overrides any values provided via inputcfg file.
+As before, command-line argument overrides any values provided via inputcfg file.

 The following example explains the overrides better.
 Consider